PierreLorenzi/HyperCardPreview/StackFormat.md

 --- | --- | ---
 0x0 | Block Header | Header of the block.
 Type is `BKGD`, and the ID of the block is the same as the ID of the background in HyperCard
 0x10 | SInt32 | ID of the bitmap block storing the background picture.
 If zero, the background is transparent.
-0x14 | UInt16 | Flags, Bit 14: cantDelete, Bit 13: (not showPict), Bit 11: dontSearch
+0x14 | UInt16 | Flags, Bit 14: cant delete, Bit 13: (not show pict), Bit 11: dont search
 0x16 | UInt16 | *Alignment bytes, =0*
 0x18 | UInt32 | Number of cards in this background
 0x1C | SInt32 | ID of the next background
 0x20 | SInt32 | ID of the previous background
 0x24 | UInt16 | Number of parts

-The end is like a card block, starting from the "Number of parts" field.
+The rest is like a card block, starting from the "Number of parts" field.

 ### BitMap

 A bitmap stores the picture of a card or of a background.
 It has two layers: an image and a mask.
+To decode it, cf the procedure.

 Offset | Type | Content
 --- | --- | ---